bbbbbr/gameboy_color_frame_off_persistence/Readme.md

-# Game Boy Color Frame Persistence / Duplication Quirk
+# Game Boy Color LCD Frame Persistence / Duplication Quirk
 GBDK Example for utilizing the GBC hardware quirk which allows previously rendered video frames to be persisted / duplicated on the screen while the underlying VRAM contents are modified.
 The duplication is achieved by